Analytics-Raising/workmate-docs/README.md

 # Workmate Documentation

-This repository contains the documentation for Workmate, built with [MkDocs](https://www.mkdocs.org/) and the [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/) theme.
+This repository contains the documentation for Workmate

 ## Live Documentation

-The live documentation is available at: https://yourusername.github.io/workmate-docs/
+The live documentation is available at: https://analytics-raising.github.io/workmate-docs/

 ## Local Development